garengh4/create-react-app/README.md

 Reframe: Not just the APP STATE needs to be CENTRALIZED, but the WAYS to CHANGE THE APP STATE also needs to be CENTRALIZED => leads us to the REDUX/FLUX architecture
 - APP STATE is stored in an CENTRAL OBJECT called "store"
 - Only the REDUCERS/SINGLE-COMBO-REDUCER in the store can CHANGE the APP STATE
-- How to tell/call/compel the reducer to change state => dispatch "actiion" objects to the reducer/store
+- How to tell/call/compel the reducer to change state => dispatch "action" objects to the reducer/store

 Now we have:
 - store that stores APP STATE